Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Fasta files of the genome sequences**

-**Gff files of the TSSs:** If the TSS gff file is not computed by ANNOgesic, the libraries and wiggle files are necessary.
+**Gff files of the TSSs:** If the input TSS gff file is not generated by ANNOgesic, the libraries and wiggle files are necessary.
 Please refer to the :ref:`The input format of libraries for running ANNOgesic` in order to assign the correct format.

 - **Arguments**